yoannlr/yoannlr.github.io/blog_raw/tut/installing_archlinux.md

 ### Reboot

-`exit` pour leave the chroot environment.
+`exit` to leave the chroot environment.

 `umount -R /mnt` to unmount the two partitions.